mobilecoinfoundation/mobilecoin/BUILD.md

 You can use `./mob prompt --cmd <command>` to run `<command>` from within the docker environment.
 For IDE support, this can be used to run `cargo check`.

-An example workspace configuration for Rust Analyzer is provided below
+An example workspace configuration for Rust Analyzer is provided below:

 ```json
 "rust-analyzer.checkOnSave.overrideCommand": [